Manuel Hidalgo (footballer): Sri Pahang

 On 4 May 2021, Hidalgo moved to Southeast Asia to joined Malaysian Super League club Sri Pahang.
 On 5 May 2021 he scored his first goal on his debut for the club in a 2–2 home match draw against rival Selangor in which he also got an assist in the match putting up a 'Man of the Match' performances.

 Kedah Darul Aman

-On 5 January 2023, Hidalgo moved to another Malaysian club, Kedah Darul Aman which offered him a bigger salary due to his magnificent performances with Sri Pahang during the 2022 season.
-He make his debut for the club on 25 February 2023 in a league match against Perak.
-On 26 August 2023, Hidalgo pulled up a fiery display performance against Johor Darul Ta'zim in which he recorded a hat-trick of assist in a 3–3 draw against the Malaysian league champions.
-Hidalgo won the 'Man of the Match' afterwards for notably ending Johor Darul Ta'zim winning streak of dominance in the league.
+On 5 January 2023, Hidalgo moved to another Malaysian club, Kedah Darul Aman, which offered him a bigger salary due to his magnificent performances with Sri Pahang during the 2022 season.
+He made his debut for the club on 25 February 2023 in a league match against Perak.
+On 26 August 2023, Hidalgo put in a fiery display against Johor Darul Ta'zim in which he recorded a hat-trick of assists in a 3–3 draw against the Malaysian league champions.
+Hidalgo won the 'Man of the Match' afterwards for notably ending Johor Darul Ta'zim's winning streak of dominance in the league.